-In compliance with the Student Right-to-Know Disclosure, the following is provided for all current and prospective students for the 2012-2013 Academic Year.
+In compliance with the Student Right-to-Know Disclosure, the following is provided for all current and prospective students for the 2013-2014 Academic Year.

-The Graduation Rates provides data on the cohort of first-time, full-time, degree/certificate-seeking undergraduates and tracks them for 150% of the normal time of their program to see how many complete.
+The Graduation Rates provides data on the cohort of first-time, full-time, degree/certificate-seeking undergraduates and tracks them for 150% of the normal time of completion of their program. .